 3 DEFINITIONS

-For the purpose or this standard, the following definitions shall apply.
+For the purpose of this standard the following definitions shall apply.

 3.1 Emitter — Device fitted to an irrigation lateral and intended to emit water in the form of drops or continuous flow at emission rates not exceeding 15 litres per hour per outlet except during flushing.